Hi! I’m Nikki

-Nikki is the founder, recipe developer, food stylist, and food photographer behind Chasing the Seasons, and the celebrated author of Simple, Elegant Pasta Dinners (Page Street Publishing, distributed by Macmillan [2019]), read more about this acclaimed cookbook here.
+I’m the founder and food photographer behind Chasing the Seasons, and the author of Simple, Elegant Pasta Dinners (Page Street Publishing, distributed by Macmillan [2019]).

-She also wanted to inspire and influence the home cook to think seasonally and to use locally sourced and farm-fresh ingredients as often as possible – even if one doesn’t live near a farm market (more about that below).
-Since moving to rural northwest New Jersey over a decade ago, Nikki has developed a sincere appreciation for local agriculture and for the foods that emerge with each season – they are gifts to be carefully chosen, prepared and savored.
+I wanted to pass along this ideology to those who weren’t familiar, and inspire and influence home cooking in general, to think seasonally, and to use locally sourced and farm-fresh ingredients as often as possible.
+Since moving to rural New Jersey, I’ve developed a sincere appreciation for local agriculture and for the foods that emerge with each season – they are gifts to be carefully chosen, prepared and savored; and most of all, shared.

-Northwest New Jersey is an area of the United States that experiences each season in all its majesty – both in temperature and in harvest.
+Northwest New Jersey is an area of the United States that experiences each season in all its majesty – both in temperatures and in harvest.
 Just a few minutes in any direction will lead to a hard-working family farm with its quaint market and most prized harvest proudly on display.
-In the winter, when the fields are frozen and snow-covered, Nikki says “we tuck-in for the long, deep cold and rely on hearty ingredients to get us through, like potatoes and onions; we slow cook and braise our locally raised meats in red wine and simmer our pots of broth on the stove top for hours.”
+In the winter, when the fields are frozen and snow-covered, we tuck-in for the long, deep cold and rely on hearty ingredients to get us through, like potatoes and onions; we slow cook and braise our locally raised meats in red wine and simmer big pots of homemade broth on the stove top for hours.

 Support Local Agriculture – Even in the City!